How To Build Basement Wine Cellar

 5. Wine Racks

-Wine bottles should be placed horizontally, at a 45º angle with the cork facing down, or anywhere in the middle.
+Wine racks are essential to store wine properly, ensuring that bottles are placed horizontally, at a 45º angle with the cork facing down, or anywhere in the middle.
 This prevents the cork from drying and ensures that no air enters the bottle by keeping the wine in continual contact with the cork.

 Using the proper wine racks is the solution.
 The golden rule is that once a bottle is placed in the rack, it should not be moved and it is better not to even touch it.